 Throughout the years they have produced housings for nearly every type of camera in the market, ranging from giant video cameras, to film SLR’s, action cameras, compacts, DSLR’s and in recent years mirrorless as well.

-A few years back, NiMAR went through a rough patch, where many issues were reported and some negative reviews can still be found online, but rest assured that since those days they have changed management, revamped their entire production process and their products today are very reliable and excellent value for money!
+About 10 years ago, NiMAR went through a rough patch, where many issues were reported and some negative reviews can still be found online, but rest assured that since those days they have changed management, revamped their entire production process and their products today are very reliable and we’ve been getting excellent feedback from users!

 Last week we were lucky enough to get a private tour at their factory, in a little town called Magreta, Italy.
 Aside from the amazing pasta served pretty much everywhere, we were very impressed with the efficiency of their manufacturing process, and how they make it look easy, almost like making pizza!